 What is your favorite food?

 I guess my favorite food is whatever I’m in the mood for.
-This could be saurkraut, olives, ice cream, mango, or barbeque chicken.
+This could be sauerkraut, chocolate, green salad with chicken and avocado, codfish, or fried eggs.
 I am crazy about food.
 Craaazy.

 What is your favorite alcoholic drink?